 Caribbean getaways needn't cost you the earth.
 These tips and tricks for travelling the Caribbean on a budget mean you'll still be eating the best jerk chicken, having one rum punch a day and seeing some of the regions most beautiful beaches.

 1. Pick one of the cheapest places to travel in the Caribbean

 If we're going by geographic area, Mexico, Colombia and other countries in Central America are still part of the Caribbean, as they border the Caribbean Sea.
 Statistically, these are also some of the most affordable places to travel in the Caribbean too.

-By using Skyscanner Hotels and searching for 'Caribbean Sea' or 'Caribbean Islands', and setting the filter to display 'Low to High (price)' you can narrow down your search to include the most affordable places to stay.
+Top tip: By using Skyscanner Hotels and searching for 'Caribbean Sea' or 'Caribbean Islands', and setting the filter to display 'Low to High (price)' you can narrow down your search to include the most affordable places to stay.

 2. Fly during the off-season

 If you travel during December-March, you're flying into peak season and peak prices.
 If you can wait until mid-April onwards, you'll save on your accommodation as it becomes much less busy.
-Visiting during the end of April will almost guarantee you the same weather, before the summer's humidity kicks in.
+Plus, visiting during the end of April will almost guarantee you the same weather, before the summer's humidity kicks in.